Skip to content

 Correctly implementing the MIT chain produces measurable authorization rate improvement.
 The mechanism is straightforward: issuers trust recurring charges from established relationships differently than they trust unfamiliar authorization requests.

 Correctly flagged MIT vs unflagged recurring charge: An authorization request that arrives with MIT reason code R, a valid prior transaction reference, and a clean authentication chain signals to the issuer: this is a known customer, established relationship, already authenticated.
-Auth rate improvement of 8–15% versus the same charge sent without MIT flags has been reported across PSP case studies.
-The improvement is most pronounced in EEA markets where SCA rules are strictly enforced.
+PSP case studies consistently report higher authorization rates for correctly flagged MITs versus the same charge sent without MIT flags, though the magnitude varies by market, issuer mix, and how strictly SCA is enforced.
+The gain is most pronounced in EEA markets under strict SCA.

 Wrong MIT subtype: Sending usage-based charges as Recurring (R) when they should be Unscheduled COF (U) can trigger issuer-side inconsistencies.
 Some issuers have fraud rules that flag when a "recurring" charge doesn't match the amount or cadence pattern from prior cycles.
 Unscheduled COF (U) is the correct code when amounts vary — it sets issuer expectations correctly.